 - First and foremost, take care of yourself.
 You will not be of use to your loved one if you are burned out, so try to carve out time for your own relationships and your own hobbies.

 - Do your research on your loved one’s eating disorder.
-Find out about the signs and symptoms of the disorder, and talk with mental health experts about how to best help your loved one.
+Find out about the signs and symptoms of the disorder, and talk with mental health experts at treatment and rehab centers for eating disorders about how to best help your loved one.

 - Keep your relationship with your loved one healthy.
 This will require a lot of open communication with him or her, so remain patient and maintain your loving and nonjudgmental presence.

-- Research treatment facilities to determine which one may be a good fit for your loved one.
-Offer to set up appointments and accompany your loved one on visits.
+- Research treatment and rehab centers that specialize in eating disorders to determine which one may be a good fit for your loved one.
+Offer to set up appointments at the chosen treatment and rehab center and accompany your loved one on visits.

 Eating disorders can negatively affect nearly every aspect of a person’s life.
 The emotional trials and ups-and-downs can seriously harm a sufferer’s self-esteem.
 He or she may withdraw from social contact, causing strain on relationships.
 His or her job performance may suffer, possibly resulting in job termination, and financial strain and chronic unemployment may soon follow.
 Eating disorders also harm a person’s body with effects ranging from malnutrition and organ damage to obesity, diabetes, joint problems, and even suicide attempts.
-With proper help, however, these negative effects can be reduced or avoided entirely.
+However, with proper treatment from an eating disorder rehab center like Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, these negative effects can be reduced or avoided entirely.

-Since 2006, we, at Carolina House, have been devoted to providing world-class, residential care to women who are in need of comprehensive treatment to overcome the symptoms of eating disorders.
+Since 2006, we, at Carolina House, have been devoted to providing world-class, residential treatment and rehab to women who are in need of comprehensive treatment to overcome the symptoms of eating disorders.
 Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the women who engage in treatment with us can succeed in discovering a renewed life of wellness.
+We hold ourselves to a standard of excellence in the care we deliver so that all of the women who engage in treatment and rehab at our center for eating disorders with us can succeed in discovering a renewed life of wellness.

 Medical care: Clients who are battling an eating disorder often need consistent medical attention to address such concerns as re-feeding issues, complications from starvation, somatic complaints, electrolyte imbalances, and/or gastrointestinal distress.
 Carolina House provides 24-hour nursing care for all clients, as well as employs a contracted medical doctor, a psychiatrist, and a registered dietitian, all of whom are skilled in the treatment of eating disorders.
 These professionals are able to meet with clients to ensure that their recovery remains on a healthy track.

 Re-Feeding: When treating an eating disorder, there is often the need for re-feeding interventions to be made in order to help get clients back on track with proper nutritional intake.
-At Carolina House, clients are closely involved with the registered dietitian, the culinary staff therapist, and the clinical and medical teams so that specialized meal plans can be devised.
+At Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, clients are closely involved with the registered dietitian, the culinary staff therapist, and the clinical and medical teams so that specialized meal plans can be devised.
 These meal plans are designed to adequately address the nutritional needs of each client during each stage of treatment.
 Meals are closely monitored by staff in order to provide the highest level of support as clients reach nutritional stabilization and decrease their participation in the rituals and behaviors that are symptomatic of their eating disorders.

 Medication management: When individuals are battling symptoms of a co-occurring mental health condition in addition to an eating disorder, the use of certain medications may be recommended in order to help alleviate some of their distress.
-Clients have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.
+Clients at our eating disorder treatment and rehab center have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.

-Family therapy: Recognizing how important family involvement can be in our clients’ successful recovery from an eating disorder, the staff at Carolina House frequently incorporates family therapy into our clients’ treatment plans.
+Family therapy: Recognizing how important family involvement can be in our clients’ successful recovery from an eating disorder, the staff at Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, frequently incorporates family therapy into our clients’ treatment plans.
 Family therapy sessions are typically offered on a weekly basis, meeting for an average of 45 to 60 minutes for each session.
 If deemed appropriate and therapeutically beneficial to clients, additional family sessions may be added on an as needed basis.

 Group therapy: When working to overcome an eating disorder, group therapy sessions have proven to be incredibly beneficial and effective.
 Clients typically participate in an average of six group therapy sessions each weekday, four group sessions on Saturdays, and two group sessions on Sundays.
 These group therapy sessions are typically broken down as follows: